Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product

 \item Every element is radical in a frame.
 We shall see in \cref{cor:charac-frames} that is characterization of frames.

 \item In the free $\otimes$\=/frame $\{\bot<\dots<x^2<x<\top\}$, the radical elements are $\bot$, $\top$ and $x$.

 \end{exmpenum} \end{examples}

-\begin{proposition} The poset $\sqrt Q$ of radical elements of $Q$ is reflective the reflection $Q\to \sqrt Q$ is a morphism of $\otimes$\=/frames.
-Moreover, this localization is generated by the forcing the relations $x^2\leq x$ to become equalities for every $x$. \end{proposition} \begin{proof} We apply \cref{localizationquantale}.
-We verify condition \eqref{localizationquantale:1}: for $y$ be a radical element and $x$ an arbitrary element, we need to show that $x\div y$ is radical.
-We need to show that the condition $z^n \leq x\div y$ implies $z \leq x\div y$:
+\begin{proposition} The poset $\sqrt Q$ of radical elements of $Q$ is reflective and the reflection $Q\to \sqrt Q$ is a morphism of $\otimes$\=/frames.
+Moreover, this localization is generated by the forcing the relations $x^2\leq x$ to become equalities for every $x$. \end{proposition} \begin{proof} Since suplattices are also complete, the radical reflection $\sqrt x$ of an element $x$ can always be computed as